-Open to commissions and conversation.
+Open to commissions and conversation, or a quiet sit together.

 Call 828-775-9995 or email me: lindawelsh01@gmail.com